TheQuangNguyen/taskmaster/README.md

 * Update all references to the Task data to instead use AWS Amplify to access the data in DynamoDB instead of in Room.
 * Modify my Add Task form to save the data entered in as a Task to DynamoDB
 * Refactor my homepage's RecyclerView to display all Task entities in DynamoDB

+### Thursday 10/31/2019

+#### What I Worked On

+* Create a second entity for a team, which has a name and a list of tasks.
+Update my tasks to be owned by a team.
+* Modify my Add Task form to include Radio Buttons for which team that task belongs to.
+* In addition to a username, added Radio Buttons to allow the user to choose their team on the Settings page.
+Use that Team to display only that team’s tasks on the homepage.